PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Experiments

 To further understand this effect, Figure~\ref{fig:dga} compares the quality of dimensions produced by \textsc{DGA} against those generated directly by strong base LLMs. \textsc{DGA} consistently generates higher-quality dimensions than both \llama and \qwen, suggesting that the gains observed in the full system stem from learning to surface relevant latent needs rather than from response-generation capacity alone.
 Taken together, these results reveal a clear division of labor: \textsc{DGA} enables anticipation by identifying meaningful implicit dimensions, while reranking and \textsc{RGA} modulate their influence to prevent over-proactivity.

-\xhdr{Proactivity vs.\ Personalization (RQ3)} Table~\ref{tab:lambda_calibration} evaluates whether \textsc{ProPer}'s gains arise from calibrated proactivity rather than indiscriminate response expansion by varying the calibration regime $(\lambda_1,\lambda_2)$ controlling implicit-dimension activation and diversity.
+\xhdr{Proactivity vs.\ Personalization (RQ3)} Table~\ref{tab:lambda_calibration} evaluates whether \our's gains arise from calibrated proactivity rather than indiscriminate response expansion by varying the calibration regime $(\lambda_1,\lambda_2)$ controlling implicit-dimension activation and diversity.
 In Medical and PWAB, reducing $(\lambda_1,\lambda_2)$ consistently lowers response quality for both backbones, indicating that under-activating implicit dimensions, such as safety considerations, latent constraints, and comparison criteria, leads to less helpful responses even when outputs remain concise and on-topic.
 In contrast, Code-Contests exhibits minimal sensitivity to calibration, reflecting a domain where objectives are tightly specified and additional proactive breadth offers limited benefit beyond producing a correct solution.
-Across all settings, the shared directionality of these trends for both \llama+\our and \qwen+\our suggests that the observed effects are not driven by model scale, but by the extent to which proactive dimension activation aligns with domain-specific task structure. \\ \xhdr{On Multi-turn Conversations (RQ4)} To assess whether calibrated proactivity remains stable over time, we conduct a small-scale multi-turn evaluation on 12 randomly sampled conversations per domain, comparing full interaction trajectories generated by \textsc{ProPer} against strong base-model baselines.
-As summarized in Figure~\ref{fig:dominance_disks}, \textsc{ProPer} is preferred in the majority of conversations across domains (11/12 in Medical, 9/12 in Code-Contests, and 12/12 in PWAB).
+Across all settings, the shared directionality of these trends for both \llama+\our and \qwen+\our suggests that the observed effects are not driven by model scale, but by the extent to which proactive dimension activation aligns with domain-specific task structure. \xhdr{On Multi-turn Conversations (RQ4)} To assess whether calibrated proactivity remains stable over time, we conduct a small-scale multi-turn evaluation using 12 randomly sampled single-turn conversations per domain.
+Each sampled conversation is extended into a simulated multi-turn dialogue using GPT, and we then evaluate full interaction trajectories generated by \our against strong base-model baselines.
+As summarized in Figure~\ref{fig:pie_chart}, \our is preferred in the majority of conversations across domains (11/12 in Medical, 9/12 in Code-Contests, and 12/12 in PWAB).
 Baseline wins occur primarily in narrowly specified tasks where conservative responses suffice.
-These results suggest that \textsc{ProPer}'s advantages extend beyond single-turn settings, maintaining appropriate initiative across turns, particularly in domains where implicit needs and constraints emerge gradually.
+These results suggest that \our's advantages extend beyond single-turn settings, maintaining appropriate initiative across turns, particularly in domains where needs and constraints emerge gradually.